Aurea

 1910

 EVA.
-My mother always told us the most curious anecdotes wahen we asked her about the war.
+My mother always told us the most curious anecdotes when we asked her about the war.
 She preferred to talk about funny anecdotes, rather than mention the atrocities she saw.

-Everyone knew each other in East Prussia, and my mother spoke to one of the soldiers who was related to a neighbor, and they allowed us to travel in the ammunition car, even though it was forbidden.
-It was either that or walking in the middle of the snow.
+Everyone knew each other in East Prussia, and my mother spoke to one of the soldiers who was related to a neighbour, and they allowed us to travel in the ammunition car, even though it was forbidden.
+It was either that or walking for days in the middle of the snow.

 ANA & LOUISE is a project that emerged from our grandmother's stories and the way that time and repetition started to show new reflections among their anecdotes.